corybuecker/corybuecker/content/posts/009-configuring-kubernetes-and-nginx-ingress-for-a-mail-server.md

 ### Proxy protocol

 The client IP is preserved through the load balancer and kube-proxy service.
 However, it will be still be obscured by NGINX itself.
-The [proxy protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/), supported by NGINX and Postfix, can be used to preserve the client IP address all the way to the Postfix container.
+The [proxy protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/), supported by NGINX and Postfix, can be used to preserve the client IP address to the Postfix container.

 This is also supported by the NGINX ingress without any extra work.
 The [PROXY setting](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/) causes NGINX to enable the proxy protocol for those ports.
 Configuring these ports is also required to automatically configure the load balancer and firewall settings.